List of Super NES enhancement chips

-The list of Super NES enhancement chips demonstrates Nintendo hardware designers' plan to easily expand the Super Nintendo Entertainment System with special coprocessors.
+The list of Super NES enhancement chips demonstrates Nintendo hardware designers' plan to expand the Super Nintendo Entertainment System with special coprocessors.
 This standardized selection of chips was available to licensed developers, to increase system performance and features for each game cartridge.
-As increasingly superior chips became available throughout the Super NES's generation, this provided a cheaper and more versatile way of maintaining the system's market lifespan compared to Nintendo's option of having included a much more expensive CPU or a more obsolete stock chipset.
+As increasingly superior chips became available throughout the Super NES's generation, this provided a cheaper and more versatile way of maintaining the system's market lifespan than building a much more expensive CPU, or an increasingly obsolete stock chipset, into the Super NES itself.

-The presence of an enhancement chip is 1732 games total often indicated by 16 additional pins on either side of the original pins, 8 to each side.
+The presence of an enhancement chip is often indicated by 16 additional pins on either side of the original pins on the underside of the cartridge, 8 on each side of the center pins.

 Super FX

 The Super FX chip is a 16-bit supplemental RISC CPU developed by Argonaut Software.
 It is typically programmed to act as a graphics accelerator chip that draws polygons and advanced 2D effects to a frame buffer in the RAM sitting adjacent to it.
 Super Mario World 2: Yoshi's Island uses the Super FX 2 for sprite scaling, rotation, and stretching.

 This chip has at least four revisions, first as a surface mounted chip labeled "MARIO CHIP 1" (Mathematical, Argonaut, Rotation & I/O), commonly called the Super FX, in the earliest Star Fox (1993) cartridges.
 From 1994, some boards have an epoxy version, and later a first revision is labeled GSU-1.
 Both versions are clocked with a 21.47 MHz signal, but an internal clock speed divider halves it to 10.74 MHz on the MARIO CHIP 1.
 The GSU-1 however runs at the full 21.47 MHz.
 Both the MARIO CHIP 1 and the GSU-1 can support a maximum ROM size of 8 Mbits.
 The design was revised to the GSU-2, which is still 16-bit, but this version can support a ROM size greater than 8 Mbit.
 The final known revision is the GSU-2-SP1.
 All versions of the Super FX chip are functionally compatible in terms of their instruction set.
 The differences are in packaging, pinout, maximum supported ROM size, and internal clock speed.